Types of Mortgage Broker Licences

-A Mortgage Brokerage is a business that is licensed by the Financial Services Commission of Ontario (FSCO) to carry out mortgage activities, such as arranging mortgages for clients.
+A Mortgage Brokerage is a business that is licensed by the Financial Services Commission of Ontario (FSCO) to carry out mortgage activities, such as arranging mortgages for Ontarians.
 A Mortgage Brokerage usually employs several Mortgage Brokers and Agents who work with clients directly to find the best mortgage for their individual needs.

-Each Mortgage Brokerage is accountable for its employees.
-It needs to make sure that its Mortgage Brokers and Agents are licensed and follow the new Mortgage Broker law.
+Each Mortgage Brokerage is accountable for its employees including brokers and agents.
+They must ensure their Mortgage Brokers and Agents are licensed and follow the

 2. What is a Mortgage Broker?

-A Mortgage Broker is an individual who is licensed to carry out mortgage activities for a licensed Mortgage Brokerage.
+A Mortgage Broker is an individual licensed by FSCO to carry out mortgage activities for a licensed Mortgage Brokerage.
 A Mortgage Broker may also be responsible for supervising several Mortgage Agents who work at his/her Mortgage Brokerage.

 3. What is a Mortgage Agent?

-A Mortgage Agent is an individual who is licensed to carry out mortgage activities for a licensed Mortgage Brokerage, under the supervision of a licensed Mortgage Broker.
+A Mortgage Agent is an individual who is licensed by FSCO to carry out mortgage activities for a licensed Mortgage Brokerage, under the supervision of a licensed Mortgage Broker.
 You can find a licensed Mortgage Agent near you by searching our

 4. What is a Mortgage Administrator?

-A Mortgage Administrator is a business that is licensed to receive mortgage payments from borrowers and send them to lenders.
-Mortgage Administrators are hired by lenders to monitor the agreement and take steps on behalf of investors to enforce mortgage payments.
+A Mortgage Administrator is a business that is licensed by FSCO to receive mortgage payments from borrowers and send them to lenders.
+Mortgage Administrators are hired by lenders to monitor the agreement and take steps on their behalf to enforce mortgage payments.